golemfactory/yagna-docs/yajsapi/mid-level/hello.md

 ### Activity

-`Activity` is an object representing the runtime environment on the provider in accordance with the `Package` specification.
+`Activity` (TODO: link to API reference) is an object representing the runtime environment on the provider in accordance with the `Package` specification.
 As part of a given activity, it is possible to execute exe script commands and capture their results.

 The first thing we need to do is create a script that consists of commands.

-Depending on the type of exeUnit, the sent script should be in accordance with its specification.
+Depending on the type of runtime, the sent script should be in accordance with its specification.

-In order to execute any `Run` command in vmRuntime, first we need to get our activity state to `Ready`.
+In order to execute any `Run` command in VM Runtime, first we need to get our activity state to `Ready`.
 To do this, we need to send a script containing the `Deploy` and `Start` commands first, then we can add any Run command.

 ```typescript